145. Additional VA Requirements: Recruitment and Consent

 - If the PI does not personally obtain consent, the PI must formally and prospectively designate to another research team member in writing the protocol or the application for IRB approval the responsibility for obtaining consent.

-- VASNHCS researchers conducting other types of research posing greater than minimal risk must use the applicable University Consent Form Template* and related Consent Form Instructions* with the required VA language.
+- VASNHCS researchers conducting other types of research posing greater than minimal risk must use the Consent Form VA Template located in the IRBNet library with the required VA language.

-- VASNHCS researchers conducting minimal risk research may use the Consent Information Script or Sheet Template* with the required VA language about contacting the RCO or RI.
+- VASNHCS researchers conducting minimal risk research may use the Consent Information Script or Sheet Template located in the IRBNet library with the required VA language about contacting the VA Research Compliance Officer (VA RCO) or Research Integrity.

 - When images, voice, or video will be recorded for research purposes, information about the purpose, collection, and use of such recordings must be included in consent documents.